pilight/pilight/docs/source/configuration/devices.rst

 To know the syntax of the specific protocol you want to use you can refer to the protocols description found in the protocol section of this manual.

+.. note:: changed in version 8

+   Protocol names cannot be used as device names.

 Device Types
 ------------